-The volume of regular income has increased in recent years, and the volume of irregular items such as valuation adjustments and capital gains on equity securities has declined accordingly.
-In 2018, net interest income and net fees and commissions accounted for 93% of total income, the highest percentage since the establishment of the new banks.
+The volume of the D-SIBs' regular income has increased in recent years, and the volume of irregular items such as valuation adjustments and capital gains on equity securities has declined accordingly.
+In first nine months of 2020, net interest income and net fees and commissions accounted for 98% of total income, compared to 88% the first nine months of 2019.
+Return on regular income has likewise been improving in recent years.
+For the first nine months of 2020, return on regular income was 8% compared to 7.3% over the same period in 2019.